- Course Catalog

 All undocumented individuals are eligible for admission to any degree program at the University of Michigan whether or not they have been granted Deferred Action for Childhood Arrival (DACA).
 We are taking steps to create a clear path for prospective students to attend graduate school at the University of Michigan regardless of immigration status.
 Please feel free to contact the Office of Student Services and Enrollment Management at (734) 936-0961 with questions.
 Visit the U-M Undocumented Students webpage for additional information and resources.

-To apply to the MSW program, please complete the UM School of Social Work MSW application.
-Applicants who are undocumented or DACAmented should select the following options:
+To apply to the Online MSW or On-Campus MSW program, please complete the UM School of Social Work MSW application.
+Applicants interested in the Online MSW program who are undocumented or DACAmented must reside within the U.S. Applicants who are undocumented or DACAmented should select the following options: